cyclus/cyclus.github.com/source/cep/cep18.rst

 back-translation into resource-specific request-bid pairs.
 Given such pairings, the exchange executes the trades.

-It is important to note that a generic solver interface is defined and provided a resource exchange graph.
+It is important to note that a generic solver interface is defined and its constructor is provided a resource exchange graph.
 Different subclasses can define solution algorithms given the graph.

 Specification \& Implementation
 ===============================